Learn more about your TMJ pain in Sherman Oaks with Dr. Siman.

-Shoulder pain related to the TMJ disorder is caused when your body tries to alleviate stress and tension from one muscle and moves it to another area of your body.
+Shoulder pain related to a TMJ disorder is caused when your body tries to alleviate stress and tension from one muscle and moves it to another area of your body.
 However, the body is so interconnected that muscle strain in your shoulder is also causing your neck and back pain, again because your body is trying to compensate various areas from taking the full brunt of the pain.

 The deltoid and trapezius muscles in your shoulder are relatively small in comparison to other muscles in your body.
-However, your shoulders have a big responsibility of supporting your neck and head—that is a lot of weight on the shoulder.
+However, your shoulders have a big responsibility of supporting your neck and head — that is a lot of weight on the shoulder.

 Shoulder pain associated with a TMJ disorder is often easier to treat because the pain in the shoulder is not caused by an injury or trauma.
 When the TMJ is the source of this shoulder pain, by simply aligning the jaw in its comfortable position, the source of the shoulder pain (the TMJ disorder) will be eliminated without the need of injections and medications.
 Our office is one of the few offices equipped with an in-house CT scan and other state-of-the-art technology to determine how the joint is currently functioning and how your body responds to stress and damage caused by TMJ disorder.
 Every patient receives a tailored treatment plan specific to their needs.
-Once your problem is identified, Dr. Siman will have a better idea of how to best treat your TMJ disorder.
+Once your problem is identified, Sherman Oaks TMJ specialist, Dr. Siman, will have a better idea of how to best treat your TMJ disorder.
 Some solutions include:

 Then, Dr. Siman utilizes the TENS device to send electrical pulses to your muscles under ultra low frequencies to dramatically reduce your TMJ-related pain.
-The transcutaneous electrical nerve stimulator (TENS) helps with chronic pain by sending tiny electrical pulses through your skin to stimulate your body’s natural painkillers—endorphins.
+The transcutaneous electrical nerve stimulator (TENS) helps with chronic pain by sending tiny electrical pulses through your skin to stimulate your body’s natural painkillers — endorphins.
 The endorphins then tell the neurons and neurotransmitters in the brain that the body is no longer in any pain and muscles can relax.
 You can use the TENS device at home or at work.
 There are in-home ultra low frequency TENS devices that are specifically designed for TMJ that you can use as an adjunct during your treatment.

 There are multiple devices available in the market.
 However, Dr. Siman custom-fits his patients’ orthotic appliances.
 These devices enable your shoulders and jaw to relax.
 Oftentimes, this protocol also helps other symptoms associated with TMJ, such as headaches, migraines, and conditions such as fibromyalgia.